-2.4.
-Group management bodies 82 2.5.
-Remuneration policy 83 Remuneration of the members of the Board of Directors 83 Remuneration of executive officers 84 Remuneration of members of the Group Executive Committee 99 Say on Pay: Remuneration due or awarded to executive officers in respect of the year ended 31/12/2018 102 Components of remuneration for the Chief Operating Officers submitted for approval by the shareholders 105
+2.1.
+Implementation framework for corporate governance principles 54 2.4.
+Group management bodies 82 for corporate governance principles 0 1 2.5.
+Remuneration policy 83 2.2.
+Management structure 54 Remuneration of the members of Chairman and Chief Executive Officer 54 the Board of Directors 83 Chief Operating Officer 54 Remuneration of executive officers 84 2.3.
+Composition, organization and operation of the Board of Directors 55 Remuneration of members of the Group Executive Committee Say on Pay: Remuneration due or awarded to executive officers in respect of the year 99 Composition of the Board of Directors 55 ended 31/12/2018 102 About the directors 57 Components of remuneration for the 37 Chief Operating Officers submitted Organization and operation of the Board of Directors 75 for approval by the shareholders 105